Neytrinoo/mohican/README.md

 # Welcome to mohican

 ## What's mohican?
-Mohican is a new web-server made for UNIX systems.
+Mohican is a free, open-source web server made for UNIX systems.

-What it can do:
+Features:
 * Mohican can process http requests.
-* Mohican can connect to other upstreams.
+* Mohican can connect to other web-servers.
-* Mohican uses config file.
+* Mohican uses config file to get information.
 * Mohican is controlled by command line.
-* Write information into logs.
+* Mohican writes information into logs.

-## Commands to control mohican server
+## List of commands
-### Start mohican server
+### Start mohican web server
 ```
 $ sudo ./mohican.sh start
 ```